anna-dor-plumsail/documents-docs/source/flow/how-tos/create-text-from-template.rst

 **Create HTML from template**

 This is an action from Plumasail Documents connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.
-This action is sutable for generation of HTML and text documents.
+This action is suitable for generation of HTML and text documents.

 You can find more information about this action `here <../actions/document-processing.html#create-html-from-template>`_.